 As a psychotherapist of 30 years, I’ve accumulated a toolbox of mood boosters and self-care skills that are tried and true.
-And they are coming in handy right now!
+And they have come in handy since the pandemic started!

 My general philosophy, both clinically, and in life, is that feeling good is a worthy goal.
-Being an adult is hard, especially these days.
+Being an adult is hard, especially in complicated times.
 Across the board, my clients are telling me that they feel “blah” and “unmotivated.”
 We’re all looking for some relief from the stress of the world.

 I am a strong believer in healthy habits that feel good.
 I grimace at the expression “No pain, no gain.”
 As a specialist in eating and food issues, I see exercise as joyful movement – not a punishment for eating cookies.
 And practically speaking, pain isn’t exactly reinforcing.